aamol/k8smonitoring/Readme.md

 docker run --name monitoring-mongo -v /app/mongo/datadir:/data/db -d mongo docker run --link monitoring-mongo:monitoring-mongo -e SPRING_DATA_MONGODB_HOST=monitoring-mongo --name k8smonitoring -p 8080:8080 -d aamol/k8smonitoring:<tag>
 ```

+**Environment configuration**
+If you have access to username and password for kubernetes API you can use the same.
+Incase not you can create a service account and configure the token in Service account token

+To create service account you can execute

+ - yaml/sa.yaml
+ - yaml/clusterrolebinding.yaml

+TOKENNAME=`kubectl get serviceaccount/monitoring-service-account -o jsonpath='{.secrets[0].name}'`

+kubectl get secret $TOKENNAME -o jsonpath='{.data.token}'
+The output of the above command will provide token